-The Women’s Campaign exists to provide a safe space within Edinburgh University Students' Association where self-identifying women and non-binary students can come together, discuss the issues affecting them, and campaign to improve their student experience.
+The Women’s Campaign exists to provide a safe space within Edinburgh University Students' Association where self-identifying women students can come together, discuss the issues affecting them, and campaign to improve their student experience.

 All self-identifying Women students are welcome to get involved in the Women’s Campaign.
 To find out more you can join the Facebook group, email email@example.com, or come along to one of the Campaign's events.

 You can read Martha's full manifesto which she was elected on here